 There has never been a better time to participate in the terrific, empowering courses and programs offered through the AFT's Union Leadership Institute.
-As union leaders and activists, we're facing more challenges than ever before.
-Across the nation, we're up against endless attempts to defund, destabilize and destroy public education, public services and affordable healthcare, while at the same time facing attacks on our democracy and the rights of our members, our kids, our families and our communities.
+As union leaders and activists, we're facing more challenges than ever before-but we're also being offered unprecedented opportunities.

+Across the nation, we're up against endless attempts to defund and destroy public education, public services and affordable healthcare.
 Our members-and the families and communities they serve-have never counted on our union more.
-Sometimes that can be overwhelming.
+Sometimes, that can be overwhelming.
 But there is good news.
-When you listen to people, and look at recent polls and focus groups, it's clear that Americans share the same values our union champions-no matter where they live, no matter what their politics.
-Americans want:
+First, the country is with us.
+Polling consistently shows that Americans share the same values the AFT champions: great neighborhood public schools for all children; high-quality affordable public higher education; economic opportunity and quality healthcare for all; and a better life through joining a union.
+Americans cherish our democracy and voting rights, and reject discrimination, hatred and bigotry.